Labour MP renews call for legal powers to curb antisocial e-bike use

 One of Labour’s new influx of London MPs has asked the government to give local authorities “new powers” to regulate the antisocial misuse of rented e-bikes and e-scooters, in ways appropriate for their areas.

-In a letter to local Simon Lightwood, parliamentary under-secretary of state for transport, Rachel Blake, who gained the Cities of London & Westminster seat from the Conservatives in July, underlines the “extensive and well-known” problems with the hire vehicles, describing these as “frequently parked irresponsibly, blocking pavements and roads, which is hazardous for pedestrians and particularly for those with mobility challenges”.
+In a letter to Simon Lightwood, parliamentary under-secretary of state for transport, Rachel Blake, who gained the Cities of London & Westminster seat from the Conservatives in July, underlines the “extensive and well-known” problems with the hire vehicles, describing these as “frequently parked irresponsibly, blocking pavements and roads, which is hazardous for pedestrians and particularly for those with mobility challenges”.

 Blake emphasises that such issues are “particularly acute” in busy areas like central London.
 She adds: “I believe that Local Authorities should have the powers to fine riders who park in a hazardous way and to fine the companies who fail to remove hazards.”